PrestaShop/blocklayered/Readme.md

 # Layered navigation block

+---

+**This module has reached end-of-life and is no longer maintained.**

+---

 ## About

-Displays a block with layered navigation filters.
+Displays a block with layered navigation filters in PrestaShop 1.6.

 ## Contributing